History & Overview of U.S. Foreign Aid to Israel

 $3.15 billion per year

-In 1991, Israel began receiving its FMF in a lump sum in the first month of the fiscal year.
-Israel also enjoys the benefit of cash flow financing, which enables it to negotiate major arms purchases with U.S. defense suppliers with payments scheduled over a longer time horizon.
+In 1991, Israel began receiving its FMF in a lump sum at the start of the fiscal year.
+Israel also benefits from cash flow financing, which enables it to negotiate major arms purchases with U.S. defense suppliers, with payments scheduled over a longer time horizon.

 In addition to FMF, Israel also receives money for the joint development of missile defense systems.
-These amounts have been growing over the years, with the bulk of the funding going to the Arrow program.
+These amounts have been increasing over the years, with the majority of the funding allocated to the Arrow program.

 Obama Signs Largest Aid Agreement